OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-15.md

 The heart of the righteous considers how to answer, but the mouth of the wicked pours out evil.

 ## Proverbs 15:29
-The Lord is far from the wicked, but He hears the prayer of the righteous.
+The Lord keeps His distance from the wicked, but He hears the prayer of the righteous.

 ## Proverbs 15:30
 Bright eyes bring joy to the heart; good news refreshes the bones.